KTH/devops-course/contributions/covid19/nsteele-mhud/README.md

 ## Test instructions
 Inside of the Project Solution, a test project is added which would be expanded on in the future.
 A reference to the main project is added and all libraries have been installed from the NuGet Package Manager.
 Currently implemented is a test on the HomeController, its purpose is to check whether the index of the home controller is empty.
 Once the project is ready, a test run has been made and all the test parameters have been satisfied.

+## Chnages have been made
+Based on the feedback, the following changes have been made:
+-Marged the two repositories to keep only one that contains all the code
+-Added the CI and test instructions
+-Added the documentation PDF
+-The current documentation on Azure has been revised to have a clear structure, fewer screenshots
+-Added more metrics about the project: How many tests?
+What code coverage?
+How many Locs?
+How long is a build?
+-The CI instructions has been documented.
+-The CI/CD section of the documentation has no screenshot, but instead detail the content of the configuration files that we have developed and justified this content,  the needs of your application -We have added contribution on: the novel, helpful, attract support from other KTH students.
+-There is no self-assessment from the readme
+-Added motivation about how our contribution succeeds on these criteria.